maelfabien/maelfabien.github.io/_posts/2019-8-5-TimeSeries5.md

 In this quick article, we will review the two basic techniques to handle missing values in Time Series.

 The two techniques are the following :
-- take the last know value and make a "forward fill", i.e to fill the values with the last known value until a new value is met
+- take the last known value and make a "forward fill", i.e to fill the values with the last known value until a new value is met
 - take the first known value after the missing values, and full the values backward

 Both techniques can be illustrated this way :

 ![images](https://maelfabien.github.io/assets/images/ts2_11.png)

-To perform a forward fill, run the following command on your dataframe :
+To perform a forward fill, run the following command on your data frame :

 ```python
 df.ffill(axis = 0)